Al Masri poses with Saad and the technician who made his leg outside the clinic. (All photos courtesy of the author)

-As the violence in Syria exploded around him, al Masri—once a math teacher in the now-decimated city of Homs—saw the sons and daughters of his friends and neighbours butchered either by sniper attacks or air strikes.
-He recognized that one of the first priorities of humanitarian aid would be to “make the patient more effective by giving them a limb back.”
+As the violence in Syria exploded around him, al Masri – once a maths teacher in the now-decimated city of Homs – saw the sons and daughters of his friends and neighbours butchered either by sniper attacks or air strikes.
+He recognised that one of the first priorities of humanitarian aid would be to “make the patient more effective by giving them a limb back”.
 In Syria taking or losing a limb is all too common.

-Vascular surgery to save a limb can cost $10,000, money that few of the refugees here have.
+Vascular surgery to save a limb can cost $10,000 (£5,974), money that few of the refugees here have.
 Amputations, however, are free.
-A new leg from the NSPPL clinic costs $550.
-In North America, a similar prosthetics can cost in the thousands.
+A new leg from the NSPPL clinic costs $550 (£329).
+In North America, a similar prosthetic can cost in the thousands.

 Despite the Turkish locale, al Masri is Syrian.
 His staff are Syrian.
 His patients are Syrian.
-They come from different parts of the country and speak with different accents, but they share one commonality: They arrived in Reyhanli after fleeing the deadly sniper attacks, and the endless barrage of barrel bombs and rocket assaults that pummeled their homes to dust.
+They come from different parts of the country and speak with different accents, but they share one commonality: They arrived in Reyhanli after fleeing the deadly sniper attacks and the endless barrage of barrel bombs and rocket assaults that pummelled their homes to dust.

 As one Syrian source described in a text message from inside Aleppo this week, “It is raining barrel bombs.”

 The staff arrived (mostly) physically unharmed from throughout the conflict zone; the patients were not so lucky.
-Every body bears the scars of war, from the 23-year-old former fighter whose left arm was paralyzed by an exploding bullet, to the father and son who now have matching double amputations halfway up their thighs.
+Everybody bears the scars of war, from the 23-year-old former fighter whose left arm was paralysed by an exploding bullet, to the father and son who now have matching double amputations halfway up their thighs.

 These are sad stories relative to the tragedies.
 The worst cases never made it to the prosthetic clinic.
 They were the babies cut in half by screaming hot shrapnel tearing though the air.
 They were the old men and women who were too weak to walk to safety and starved to death in the shelled-out streets, where UN food aid is